 This being the first public issue of the Company, there has been no formal market for the securities of the company.
-The Issue Price (as determined and justified by our Company and the Selling Shareholder in consultation with the Lead Manager) as stated under the paragraph on "Basis for Issue Price" on page no. 70 of this Prospectus should not be taken to be indicative of the market price of the Equity Shares after the Equity Shares are listed.
+The Issue Price (as determined and justified by our Company and the Selling Shareholder in consultation with the Lead Manager) as stated under "Basis for Issue Price" beginning on page no. 72 of this Draft Prospectus should not be taken to be indicative of the market price of the Equity Shares after the Equity Shares are listed.
 No assurance can be given regarding an active or sustained trading in the equity shares of our Company or regarding the price at which the shares will be traded after listing.